Stink Bug Control: How To Get Rid of Stink Bugs

 Stinkbugs are an invasive pest that show up unannounced this time of year.
 Learn what to do about these creepy bugs invading your home or garden!

-The Brown Marmorated Stink Bug
+Brown Marmorated Stink Bug

 Spring and Fall Pests

 If you find a stink bug, or a few, in your home, do not panic.
 They are harmless to humans, structures, and fabrics.
-Whatever you do, do not crush a stink bug.
-As its name suggests, a threatened or crushed stinkbug will release an unpleasant, skunky odor.
-The easiest way to get rid of stink bugs is to vacuum them up.
-If you have a Shop-Vac or a little-used spare vacuum you keep in a garage, use it to prevent the smell from infiltrating your home.
-Be sure to replace the bag immediately, or clean out a bagless model with vinegar.
+Whatever you do, do not crush them.
+As the name suggests, a threatened or crushed stink bug will release that unpleasant, skunky odor.

 Keeping Stink Bugs Out

-- Sprinkle food-grade diatomaceous earth beneath growing watermelon, cantaloupe, squash and all fruits and vegetables resting on the ground, as well as on plant leaves.
+- Sprinkle food-grade diatomaceous earth beneath growing watermelon, cantaloupe, squash, and all fruits and vegetables resting on the ground, as well as on plant leaves.

 - Stink bugs also dislike the smell of mint.
 Consider planting it in your garden, or crushing a few leaves and scattering them around the base of other plants.